freenas/freenas-docs/userguide/plugins.rst

 :numref:`Figure %s <view_installed_plugins_fig>`,
 entries for the installed PBI will appear in the following locations:

-* the "Installed" tab of "Plugins"
+* the :guilabel:`Installed` tab of :guilabel:`Plugins`

-* the "Plugins" section of the tree
+* the :guilabel:`Plugins` section of the tree

-* the "Jails" section of the tree
+* the :guilabel:`Jails` section of the tree

-The entry in the "Installed" tab of Plugins will display the plugin name and version, the name of the PBI that was installed, the name of the jail that was created, whether the application status is "ON" or "OFF", and a button to delete the application and its associated jail.
+The entry in the :guilabel:`Installed` tab of Plugins will display the plugin name and version, the name of the PBI that was installed, the name of the jail that was created, whether the application status is :guilabel:`ON` or :guilabel:`OFF`, and a button to delete the application and its associated jail.
 If a newer version of the application is available as a plugin, a button to update the application will also appear.

-.. note:: The "Service status" of a plugin must be turned to "ON" before the installed application is available.
-Before starting the service, check to see if it has a configuration menu by clicking its entry in the "Plugins" section of the tree.
-If the application is configurable, this will open a graphical screen that contains the available configuration options.
+.. note:: The :guilabel:`Service status` of a plugin must be turned to :guilabel:`ON` before the installed application is available.
+   Before starting the service, check to see if it has a configuration menu by clicking its entry in the :guilabel:`Plugins` section of the tree.
+If the application is configurable, this will open a screen that contains the available configuration options.
 Plugins which are not configurable will instead display a message with a hyperlink for accessing the software.
-However, that hyperlink will **not work** until the plugin is started.
+However, that hyperlink does **not** work until the plugin is started.

-You should always review a plugin's configuration options before attempting to start it. some plugins have options that need to be set before their service will successfully start.
+Always review a plugin's configuration options before attempting to start it. some plugins have options that need to be set before their service will successfully start.
 If you have never configured that application before, check the application's website to see what documentation is available.
 A link to the website for each available plugin can be found in :ref:`Available Plugins`.

-If the application requires access to the data stored on the %brand% system, click the entry for the associated jail in the "Jails" section of the tree and add a storage as described in :ref:`Add Storage`.
+If the application requires access to the data stored on the %brand% system, click the entry for the associated jail in the :guilabel:`Jails` section of the tree and add a storage as described in :ref:`Add Storage`.

-If you need to access the shell of the jail containing the application to complete or test your configuration, click the entry for the associated jail in the "Jails" section of the tree.
+If you need to access the shell of the jail containing the application to complete or test your configuration, click the entry for the associated jail in the :guilabel:`Jails` section of the tree.
 You can then click its "shell" icon as described in :ref:`Managing Jails`.

-Once the configuration is complete, click the red "OFF" button for the entry for the plugin.
-If the service successfully starts, it will change to a blue "ON".
-If it fails to start, click the jail's "shell" icon and type :command:`tail /var/log/messages` to see if any errors were logged.
+Once the configuration is complete, click the red :guilabel:`OFF` button for the entry for the plugin.
+If the service starts successfully, it will change to a blue :guilabel:`ON`.
+If it fails to start, click the jail's :guilabel:`Shell` icon and type :command:`tail /var/log/messages` to see if any errors were logged.

 .. _Updating Plugins: